Elmue/WindowsRT-GUID-Analyzer/README.md

-The Windows RT CLSIDs are no longer stored in the registry as formerly the COM interfaces were under HKEY_CLASSES_ROOT\CLSID.
+The Windows RT CLSIDs are no longer stored in the registry as formerly the COM interfaces under HKEY_CLASSES_ROOT\CLSID.
-To get the interface name from a given CLSID / GUID / IID I wrote a tool which has 2 functionalities:
+The purpose of this project is to get the interface name from a GUID when you are analyzing a third party software.
+With IInspectable->GetIids() you can get a lot of IIDs but getting the information to which class the IID corresponds is not easy.

+Now you can easily implement a Debug function into your code which displays interface names instead of cryptic GUID's.

+This tool which has 2 functionalities:

 1.)
 Extract all Windows RT Activitable Classes from the Windows Registry and find out in which DLL they are implemented